Brun-Otto Bryde: Life

 Bryde was born in Hamburg on 12 January 1943.
-Following his first state exam in law 1966 and his second one in 1969 he did his doctoral degree in Hamburg in 1971.
+Following his first state exam in law 1966 and his second one in 1969, he did his doctoral degree in Hamburg in 1971.
 After that he became an instructor at a university in Ethiopia.
-Between 1973 and 1974 he was a Law and Modernization Fellow at the Yale Law School.
+Between 1973 and 1974, he was a Law and Modernization Fellow at the Yale Law School.
 Later, from 1974 until 1982, he was a teacher at the university of Hamburg.
-1980 he did his habilitation and afterwards he became a professor at Bundeswehr University of Munich.
-Since 1987 he is a professor at the University of Giessen.
+In 1980, he did his habilitation and afterwards he became a professor at the University of the Bundeswehr Munich.
+Since 1987, he is a professor at the University of Giessen.
 He was a visiting professor two times at the University of Wisconsin Law School in 1989 and 1994 as well.
 Bryde was also a member of the Convention on the Elimination of All Forms of Racial Discrimination.
-From 2001 to 2011 he was a judge at the Federal Constitutional Court of Germany (1st.
+From 2001 to 2011, he was a judge at the Federal Constitutional Court of Germany (1st.
 Senate).
 He was the first judge of the Federal Constitutional Court to be elected on the proposal of the Green party.
 He was succeeded by judge Susanne Baer.